• Menu

 Difference between whittling and carving

 Unlike carving, whittling is a form of wood carving that only with a minimalist approach to the number of tools used.
 A whittler may use a pen knife alone and whittle amazing gnomes.
-Carving on the other hand is the craft of using any tool to carve therefore whittling together with chip carving and the other techniques are part of wood carving.
+Carving, on the other hand, is the craft of using any tool to carve therefore whittling together with chip carving and other techniques are part of wood carving.

 To acquire the skill of whittling, you can check out youtube videos of popular whittlers.
 But if you want to learn it from a book, then our list of the best whittling books for beginners should serve you right.